 With the measurements all worked out, I quickly cut the wood on my miter saw.

 My coat rack was going to be stained so I was extra careful when I was using the glue.
 If you put too much and it seeps out, the stain won't penetrate into the wood.

 If you do find the glue oozing out, just make sure you wipe it all up.

 ...and then attached the sides.

 All that was left was to attach the front pieces on each shelf.
 I used a wider piece of wood for bottom shelf, so that I had plenty of room for hooks.

-I let the coat rack dry and then attached the 3 hooks that I picked up at Home Depot.
+I let the stain dry on the coat rack dry and then attached the 3 hooks that I picked up at Home Depot.

 Now we have a place to put our phones and hang our keys when we walk in the back door.

-It may even work in Minnie, our tiny RV.
+It may even work in Minnie, cargo trailer conversion.
 Hmmm, I may have to give it a try.